 When women experience pelvic floor disorders causing urinary or fecal incontinence, they often suffer in silence, hesitant to address the topic.
 They are not alone.
 The National Institutes of Health estimates one-third of women in the U.S. have pelvic floor disorders.

 Today, more women are reaching out for help from physicians like Ian M. Rosbrugh, MD, the Northland’s only full-time exclusive urogynecologist.
 Dr. Rosbrugh is a gynecologist with board certification in female pelvic medicine and reconstructive surgery.
-This year he established the Pelvic Health and Reconstructive Surgery Clinic at Meritas Health Pavilion for Women on the hospital campus.
+In 2018, he established the Pelvic Health and Reconstructive Surgery Clinic at Meritas Health Pavilion for Women on the hospital campus.

 “I have been treating women with pelvic floor dysfunctions for many years, and I wanted to solely focus on their needs,” Dr. Rosbrugh said.
 “These issues have a huge effect on their lives.
 Many don’t like talking about it, so they bare it in secret.
 There are things we can do to deal with their issues of incontinence and sexual function that can drastically change their quality of life.”

-Because women are apprehensive to discuss their problems, Dr. Rosbrugh advises primary care physicians to lead discussions with their patients.
+Women are apprehensive to discuss their problems.
 “I often have new patients who have been dealing with their issues for quite some time.
 Many have said, ‘It’s been this way for 15 years, but I didn’t know I could do something,’” he said.

 Women at risk for developing pelvic floor disorders include those who have had hernias, difficulty with childbirth, connective tissue disorders and pelvic surgeries.
 Pregnancy and labor intensive jobs that require lifting and straining also impact pelvic floor disorders.